 For an urban flock, cockerels cannot be kept in the backyard coop owing to the amount of noise they make.

 It is challenging to distinguish Golden Laced Wyandotte roosters from hens at a very young age.
+Quite different from Black Star chicks, for example, who you can sex right after birth.

 What To Look For